klb2/rearrangement-algorithm/README.md

 Mathematical details and derivations can be found in the publications[^embrechts2013][^puccetti2012][^puccetti2015].

-More information and an overview of extension can be found on the website of the [Rearrangement Algorithm project](https://sites.google.com/site/rearrangementalgorithm/).
+More information and an overview of extensions can be found on the website of the [Rearrangement Algorithm project](https://sites.google.com/site/rearrangementalgorithm/).